5 Ways to Find the Right Optometrist.

 - Talk to your friends and family, they may have an optometrist or even an ophthalmologist that they just love!

-- Get a recommendation from your primary physician or pediatrician if you have one; especially if you like your doctor you may find someone with similar style and values.
+- Get a recommendation from your primary physician or paediatrician if you have one; especially if you like your doctor you may find someone with similar style and values.

 - You can also look online at some of the professional organizations like American Board of Optometry, American Associations of Optometrists, Association of ophthalmologists and our directory for finding an Eye Doctor.
 The only problem is that this won’t be a personal recommendation (In which case, you should really take a look into 5 Questions to ask Your Optometrist)